yotinnot/abs-documentation/docs/advanced-search-options/index.md

 - `+` **Plus sign**

-A leading or trailing plus sign indicates that this word must be present in each row that is returned.
+A leading plus sign indicates that this word must be present in each row that is returned.

 - `-` **Minus sign**

-A leading or trailing minus sign indicates that this word must not be present in each row that is returned.
+A leading minus sign indicates that this word must not be present in each row that is returned.

 ::: warning Note
 The - operator acts only to exclude rows that are otherwise matched by other search terms.
 Thus, a search that contains only terms preceded by - returns an empty result.
 It does not return “all rows except those containing any of the excluded terms.”